A native of Dallas, Texas, Ed grew up in the Highland Park area of

-the 1940's and 1950's.
-He has been in the music and entertainment business since joining his brother's country music
+Dallas in the 1940's and 1950's.
+He has been in the music and entertainment business since joining his brother's country

-years at HPHS, he followed his brothers, Dick and Bob, to SMU in the Fall of 1951 on a football scholarship.
-He graduated
+during his years at HPHS, he followed his brothers, Dick and Bob, to SMU in the Fall of 1951 on a football scholarship.
+He

-with a degree in Banking and Finance in 1955, was chosen for the Chicago College All-Star Football game that Summer and was
+graduated with a degree in Banking and Finance in 1955, was chosen for the Chicago College All-Star Football game that Summer

 He had played in musical groups in high school and college...he joined his brother, Dick,